ibexa/documentation-developer/docs/guide/extending_field_type.md

 # Creating custom Field Type

-Generic Field Type can be used as a template for any Field Type you would like to create.
+Generic Field Type can be used as a template for any Field Type you want to create.
 It makes creation and customization process easier and faster.
 Generic Field Type can be especially useful during customization of such fields as: language, currency, birth date etc.

 Generic Field Type comes with the implementation of basic methods, reduces the number of classes which must be created and simplifies tagging process.
 Base implementation uses Symfony serializer and Symfony validator component.

 !!! tip